 There is need for an Act to streamline the procedure.
 At the moment there is a court decision which requires the Attorney-General's consent in cases of private prosecutions which appears to be in conflict with the law.
-For example, what happens when the Attorney-General refuses consent.
+For example, what happens when the Attorney-General refuses consent?
 Where the Attorney-General terminates the proceedings of such a case, it does amount to interference.
+A background paper was prepared and circulated to the Legal Staff and Commissioners for further comments.